Zhong-Lab-UCSD/HiFislides/README.md

 surfdedup AAAL33WM5:1:1 *_L1R1.fastq.gz > L1R1_dedup.fasta 2>L1R1_dup.txt
 ```
 **Arguments**
 1. Identifier of the surface on recycled flowcell.
-For example, AAAL33WM5:1:1 indicates that the deduplication will be performed on the top surface (surface 1) of lane 1 of flowcell AAAL33WM5.
+For example, `AAAL33WM5:1:1` indicates that the deduplication will be performed on the top surface (surface 1) of lane 1 of flowcell AAAL33WM5.
+In case of MiniSeq, we do not know if the tissue is on the top or bottom surface, therefore only `AAAL33WM5:1:` would be inputted here to consider both the surfaces.
 2. The filename identifier of several L1R1 fastq files.

 **Purpose**